Kimchi-Making

 The Waiting Game

 Now, it's time to wait for your cabbage to get nice and tender.
 This process will take a few hours.
 It can be anywhere from 3-5 hours depending on how fast the cabbage gets tender.
 The test to see if your cabbage is ready is by bending the inner, hard part of the cabbage.
 If it can bend without snapping, your cabbage is ready for the next step.
 Give some of your other quartered cabbages a test as well.
-See picture below.
+See the picture below.

 Once all your cabbage is rinsed and wrung out, put on some food-grade gloves.
 Starting with the outer layers, smother some marinade from the innermost part of the cabbage.
-Essentially you are doing the same thing as when you salted your cabbage.
+Essentially, you are doing the same thing as when you salted your cabbage.
 Do this until all your cabbage has been marinated.
 Put your kimchi into a container or a glass mason jar.
 Pop it into the fridge and wait a few days for a nice flavor.
-You can also keep your kimchi out on the counter to ferment but I personally haven't done this before so I have no insight on fermenting it at room temperature.
+You can also keep your kimchi out on the counter to ferment, but I personally haven't done this before, so I have no insight on fermenting it at room temperature.

 However, I heard that if you ferment your kimchi at room temperature, it's best to keep it in a plastic container because the juices will explode if kept in a glass jar.